 If we’re not sure, we can lean into emotions like gratitude, hope and optimism to help us find our way back too.

 When we’re experiencing heavy emotions, the key is to reflect on why we feel that way.
 What instruments were we relying on to make decisions that lead us off track?
-Identifying the decision-making tool that got you lost in the first place helps you avoid that trap in the future.
+Identify the decision-making tool that got you lost in the first place to avoid that trap in the future.

 Intuition has many names: gut instinct, hunch, flash of insight, divine guidance.
 Whatever you call it, it is powerful and a wee bit unpredictable.